MicrochipTech/PIC32CXBZ2_WBZ45xH_ZIGBEE_CI_E_PAPER_DISPLAY/README.md

 ## 1. Introduction<a name="step1">

-This example application enables us to develop a Zigbee Combined interface application along with E-Paper Bundle 2 Display in the WBZ451HPE Curiosity board.
-The [Multisensor](https://github.com/MicrochipTech/PIC32CXBZ2_WBZ45x_ZIGBEE_MULTISENSOR_TEMPHUM13_CLICK) device joins the zigbee network and reports the temperature & humidity data to the Combined Interface and CI displays it on the E-PAPER display.
+This application demonstrates the integration of the E-Paper Display and Zigbee (Combined Interface) stack on the PIC32CxBZ2/WBZ451H device.
+On startup the Combined Interface starts a centralized Zigbee network allowing other devices to join.
+The [Multisensor](https://github.com/MicrochipTech/PIC32CXBZ2_WBZ45x_ZIGBEE_MULTISENSOR_TEMPHUM13_CLICK) device joins the Zigbee network and reports the temperature & humidity data to the Combined Interface and CI displays it on the E-PAPER display.

 ![](docs/Zigbee_CI.png)